nmvalera/cfg-loader/docs/docs/api_reference.rst

 API
 ***

-.. module:: config_loader
+.. module:: cfg_loader

-This part of the documentation covers all the interfaces of Config-Loader.
+This part of the documentation covers all the interfaces of Conf-Loader.

 Schema
 ======

-.. py:currentmodule:: config_loader.schema.base
+.. py:currentmodule:: cfg_loader.schema.base

 .. autoclass:: InterpolatingSchema
     :members: